 How to Teach Phonemic Awareness

-One of the easiest ways to teach phonemic awareness is to work with rhyming words.
+One of the easiest ways to teach early phonemic awareness is to work with rhyming words.
 All of these exercises can be played as a game to make learning fun.
 Stop when your child shows signs of distress and pick it up again another day.
 You would be amazed at how much can be accomplished in a few minutes every day.

 There are three stages of difficulty in working with rhyme: